Digital Participative Visual Arts Intervention for People with Dementia

-Working with Coventry residents, this project will create digital materials and shared activities using local arts and psychology experts.
+Working with Coventry residents, this project created digital materials and shared activities using local arts and psychology experts.

-Researchers will develop and improve an existing digital arts app named “ArtonTheBrain (AoTB)" utilising locally-created art.
-AoTB was recently trialed among older people living in long-term care facilities in Boston, USA.
+Researchers developed and improved an existing digital arts app named “ArtonTheBrain (AoTB)" utilising locally-created art.
+AoTB has been trialled among older people living in long-term care facilities in Boston, USA.

 The trial demonstrated that the use of AoTB resulted in substantial improvements in wellbeing - regardless of cognitive status.

-Although the published trial has demonstrated significant benefit for an ageing population in North America, further work is required to co-design and adapt AoTB materials for use in the UK.
+Although the published trial demonstrated significant benefits for an ageing population in North America, further work is required to co-design and adapt AoTB materials for use in the UK.

-The project will provide an opportunity for collaboration and co-creation between academics, practitioners, museums and the public to design an adapted digital participative visual arts intervention for older people with dementia.
+The project provided an opportunity for collaboration and co-creation between academics, practitioners, museums and the public, to design an adapted digital participative visual arts intervention for older people with dementia.

 This growing and vulnerable population and their carers are often excluded from the visual arts sector.

-The project will lay the foundation for future creative technological developments to support Coventry’s elderly population.
+The project laid the foundation for future creative technological developments to support Coventry’s elderly population.